-George Lucas Helped Direct The 'Game Of Thrones' Season 8 Premiere, Let That Sink In
+Hold The Phones, George Lucas Helped Direct The 'GOT' Season 8 Premiere

 With the final two seasons of Game of Thrones far shorter than the first six, HBO has been looking for ways to extend the seasons to keep bringing in viewers.
 Last season, it introduced "The game Revealed" a series of 15-20 minute behind-the-scenes looks at the making of each episode, which began airing once a week after the finale.
 This year, the series continues, but instead of waiting until after it ends, HBO is releasing them to YouTube right after the episode airs.
 In the first installment, fans learn George Lucas helped direct Game Of Thrones' premiere episode, along with a few other tidbits.